-The Online Policy is effective as of July 2015.
+This Online Policy is effective as of December 2015.

-We reserve the right to amend the Online Policy at any time to address future developments of Huntington, the Site or changes in industry or legal trends.
-We will post the revised Online Policy on the Site or announce the change on the Site's homepage.
-If we make changes to the Online Policy, we will revise the "Effective Date" section above.
-Any changes to this Online Policy will become effective upon the posting of the revised Online Policy on the Site.
+We reserve the right to amend this Online Policy at any time to address future developments of Huntington, our Sites or changes in industry or legal trends.
+We will post the revised Online Policy on this Site or announce the change on this Site's homepage.
+If we make changes to this Online Policy, we will revise the "Effective Date" section above.
+Any changes to this Online Policy will become effective upon the posting of the revised Online Policy on this Site.
 By continuing to use the Site following such changes, you will be deemed to have agreed to such changes.
-If you do not agree with the terms of this Online Policy, as it may be amended from time to time, in whole or in part, please do not continue using this Site.
-If you have any questions or comments about the Online Policy, please feel free to contact us at email@example.com.
+If you do not agree with the terms of this Online Policy, as it may be amended from time to time, in whole or in part, please do not continue using our Sites.
+If you have any questions or comments about this Online Policy, please feel free to contact us at firstname.lastname@example.org.

 Types of Information Collected

-As described in the next section, we may gather and store Aggregate Information about Site visitors.
-The collection of this Aggregate Information enables us to measure the number of visitors to various portions of the Site, diagnose problems with our Site, administer the Site, and track visitor activity.
-We will use Aggregate Information to learn more about what you and our customers are expecting from our services to improve the Site.
-Because Aggregate Information collected on the Site does not personally identify you, we may use Aggregate Information for any purpose whatsoever and share Aggregate Information with third parties for any purpose whatsoever.
+We may gather and store Aggregate Information about Site visitors and Site users.
+The collection of this Aggregate Information enables us to measure the number of visitors to various portions of our Sites, diagnose problems with our Sites, administer our Sites, track visitor activity, detect and prevent fraud and enhance the security of our Sites.
+We may collect information regarding the type of Device or browser you are using, the Device IDs, the IP address of your Device, the advertising ID of your Device, your screen resolution and other Device settings, information about your operating system, your location, your internet or mobile service provider, and how you use our Sites.
+We will use Aggregate Information to learn more about what you and our customers are expecting from our services to improve our Sites.
+Because Aggregate Information collected on our Sites does not personally identify you, we may use Aggregate Information for any purpose whatsoever and share Aggregate Information with third parties for any purpose whatsoever.

 We also use 1x1 pixel "action tags," which are types of tracking technology associated with cookies.
-Action tags help us know how many visitors link to our Site from a third-party website, which areas of our Site visitors use most often, and how much time visitors spend at our Site.
+Action tags help us know how many visitors link to our Sites from a third-party website, which areas of our Sites visitors use most often, and how much time visitors spend at our Sites.
 We provide this type of Aggregate Information to a nonaffiliated application service provider that compiles statistical information for us.
-Collection of this data enhances Huntington's ability to meet the needs of online users and make improvements to the online experience.
+Collection of this data enhances Huntington's ability to meet the needs of our online and mobile users and make improvements to the online and mobile experience.

 We engage third party advertising companies to serve ads on Huntington's behalf across the internet.
 Huntington is not providing, and these companies do not collect, your Personal Information.
 These companies may use behavioral information obtained from action tags, such as how you navigate websites, to provide Huntington advertisements to you.
 In addition, we may engage these companies to track and report performance of advertising and marketing campaigns to and from Huntington.
 These companies may not use your behavioral information for any purpose other than to deliver Huntington ads on the internet.